 Physicians, PMR, nursing, PT, PTA, OT, COTA, SLP, pharmacists, neuropsychologists, Physician Assistants, nurse practitioners, vocational counselors, social workers, case managers

 The focus of this conference is to present evidence from which the multidisciplinary rehabilitation team can develop an evidence-based clinical framework to effectively manage patients with Parkinson’s Disease and Movement Disorders.
 Conference will cover a wide variety of topics in the field of Parkinson’s Disease and Movement Disorders Rehabilitation.
 Topics will include evidence-based assessment and treatment strategies that can be applied to clinical practice in rehabilitation.
-The conference will consist of general sessions intended for all participants with discipline-specific break-out sessions throughout the day.
+Day 1 consists of general sessions intended for all participants with discipline-specific break-out sessions throughout the day on day 2.

 A combined format of lectures, case presentations and panel discussions will provide a thorough review of the differential diagnosis and treatment of these movement disorders.
 Active audience participation is strongly encouraged.